+Power is the capacity of individuals or institutions to achieve goals even if opposed by others.
+Sociologists and political scientists, among others, have examined the way power is exercised through political parties and institutions of the state or the way that men exercise power within the family or the work place.
 Political power is power held by a group in a society which allows administration of public resources.
 Political legitimacy for political power is held by the representatives of national sovereignty.
-Political power can be the extent to which a person or group including an insurgency, terrorist group, or multinational corporation possesses such power is related to the amount of societal influence they can wield.
+Political power can be the extent to which a person or group including insurgent and insurgency, terrorist group, or multinational corporation possesses such power is related to the amount of societal influence they can wield.

 The United States Department of Defense defines power projection as "The ability of a nation to apply all or some of its elements of national power - political, economic, informational, or military - to rapidly and effectively deploy and sustain forces in and from multiple dispersed locations to respond to crises, to contribute to deterrence, and to enhance regional stability." - I.C.
 MacMillan (1978).

 Abstract: This article extracts from Alter's larger body of work insights on how the political and social context shapes the ECJ's political power and influence.
 Part I considers how the political context facilitated the constitutionalization of the European legal system.
 Part II considers how the political context helps determine where and when the current ECJ influences European politics.
 Part III draws lessons from the ECJ's experience, speculating on how the European context in specific allowed the ECJ to become such an exceptional international court.
 Part IV lays out a research agenda to investigate the larger question of how social support shapes the role of judges in politics.